-Cheryl Contee is the award-winning CEO and co-founder of Do Big Things, which brings together a diverse team that uses new narrative and new tech like blockchain, AI, bots and machine learning to make the world a better place for everyone.
+Cheryl Contee is the award-winning Founder and Chair of Do Big Things, which brings together a diverse team that uses new narrative and new tech like blockchain, AI, bots and machine learning to make the world a better place for everyone.
 Do Big things is proud to partner with inspiring nonprofits, NGOs, foundations and political campaigns to achieve unprecedented breakthroughs.
 Cheryl is also the author of Mechanical Bull: How You Can Achieve Startup Success, a best-selling guide on how to navigate Silicon Valley and startup culture like a pro to ensure your startup’s success.

 Cheryl co-founded Jack and Jill Politics writing as “Jill Tubman” on the leading top black audience targeted blog during the 2008 and 2012 election cycles.
 Cheryl has been listed among The Influencers 50 in Campaigns and Elections magazine.
 Cheryl was named as an Affiliate of Harvard University’s Berkman Center for Internet & Society.
 She was inducted into the first The Root 100 list of established and emerging African-American leaders.
 Huffington Post included her as one of the Top 27 Female Founders in Tech to Follow on Twitter in 2011, as did Black Enterprise.
 Fast Company named her one of their 2010 Most Influential Women in Tech.